FAQ

 - Are you crying uncontrollably for periods of time throughout the day?

-How do I know if I should seek treatment for anxiety?
+How do I know if I should seek treatment for apprehension?

-If you think you might need treatment for anxiety, ask yourself these questions:
+If you think you might need treatment, ask yourself these questions:

 - Has your intake of alcohol increased over the last month?

-- Do you find it difficult to fall asleep after your head hits the pillow? (e.g., you lie awake for more than 30 minutes before falling asleep)
+- Do you find it difficult to fall asleep after your head hits the pillow? (for example, you lie awake for more than 30 minutes before falling asleep)

 - Do you find yourself overthinking problems or repeatedly replaying conversations with family, friends, or authority figures in your mind?